JadenRazo/Project-Website/STARTUP.md

 ```

 This will:
+- ✅ Automatically detect and clean up any existing tmux sessions
 - ✅ Check all dependencies (tmux, Node.js, Go, PostgreSQL)
 - ✅ Test database connectivity
 - ✅ Clear frontend caches